Back to E-commerce Dictionary

 Examples of Guided Selling Experience

-• 1An electronics retailer asks a customer about their intended use for a laptop (gaming, work, travel) to suggest suitable models.
+• 1An electronics store asks if a customer needs a laptop for gaming, work, or travel to recommend the best models.

-• 2A furniture store guides a buyer through questions about room size, desired style, and budget to recommend sofas.
+• 2A furniture store asks about room size, style, and budget to help a customer find the right sofa.

 How WISEPIM Helps